 Binghamton University Donor-Funded Scholarships and Other Student Aid

 Binghamton University offers its own institutionally-based scholarships, fellowships and awards through the auspices of the Binghamton University Foundation.
-The Foundation assists over 1,900 students with support totaling nearly $2.8 million annually.
+The Foundation assists over 2,000 students with support totaling over $3.1 million annually.
 Funds have been made available for these programs through the generosity of donors who wish to support the educational aspirations of Binghamton University students.[ top ]

-The Binghamton University Foundation, in partnership with the Office of Financial Aid and Student Records, administers over 360 scholarships.
+The Binghamton University Foundation, in partnership with Financial Aid and Student Records, administers over 390 named scholarships.
 These scholarships are awarded to students based on criteria established by the donor and contained in the scholarship gift agreement.
 Selection criteria might include matriculation status, school and department affiliation, financial need, academic achievement, community service, county residency, grade level and expected graduation date.
-Interested applicants should refer to the Office of Financial Aid and Student Records website (http://www2.binghamton.edu/financial-aid/types-of-aid/scholarships/) for a listing of available scholarships.
+Interested applicants should refer to the Financial Aid Scholarship website for more information and a link to search the scholarship database.

-Scholarship recipients are notified by the Binghamton University Foundation and funding is applied directly to the recipient's financial aid package.[ top ]
+Scholarship recipients are notified by the Binghamton University Foundation and awards are reflected in the recipient's financial aid package.[ top ]

 The Binghamton University Foundation awards program administers more than 140 achievement-based awards.
 Consideration for these awards is given to students who have been nominated by faculty, staff or fellow students.
 Award recipients are selected by representatives of the various academic departments or organizations that sponsor the award to recognize excellence and to honor students for exemplary service.
 No application process exists for awards.